eshwen/phd-thesis/README.md

 ## Immediate to-do

-- Add my thesis outline from my third year report into document and make chapter directories/tex files accordingly
-- Take things from lab book that should be useful for thesis and add in
-- Get higher res Bristol crest for title page and replace current one (make sure sizing is correct)
-- Once initial template is sorted and stable, create another release.
-Then import into Overleaf for simple editing
+- Import into Overleaf, and sync, for simple editing

 ## Useful links